RosieWatson/GreatStourSite/README.md

 - We have built a database library that is safe from SQL injection.
 - We have store any private keys as environment variables and not commited them to the repo at any point.
 - We have encrypted the emails with AES-256, which is the current TLS/SSL standard.
+- All of the modules installed via NPM have no known vunerlabilities.
+This can be checked by running `npm audit`.